Japanese addressing system: History

 The current addressing system was established after World War II as a slight modification of the scheme used since the Meiji era.

 For historical reasons, names quite frequently conflict.
-It is typical in Hokkaidō where many place names are identical to those found in the rest of Japan, for example Shin-Hiroshima (literary new Hiroshima) to Hiroshima, largely as the result of the systematic group emigration projects since the late 19th century to Hokkaidō; people from villages across mainland Japan dreamt to become wealthy farmers.
+It is typical in Hokkaidō where many place names are identical to those found in the rest of Japan, for example Shin-Hiroshima (literally new Hiroshima) to Hiroshima, largely as the result of the systematic group emigration projects since the late 19th century to Hokkaido; people from villages across mainland Japan dreamt to become wealthy farmers.
 Historians note that there is also a significant similarity between place names in Kansai region and those in northern Kyūshū.
 See Japanese place names for more.